WalletConnect/walletconnect-specs/core/README.md

 ## Description

-Core API consolidates several core modules that are shared between all other high-level APIs avilable to developers on WalletConnect 2.0
+Core API consolidates several core modules that are shared between all other high-level APIs available to developers on WalletConnect 2.0

 ## Core Modules